tdalon/ahk/docs/_pages/NWS-PowerTool-Changelog.md

 * 2020-09-09
     * IntelliPaste support new YouTube links starting with https://youtu.be/ (before only www.youtube.com/)
 * 2020-08-07
-    * Fix IntelliPaste link to Ms Teams Team
+    * Fix IntelliPaste link to MS Teams Team
     * Change icon from 42 to power
 * 2020-08-05
     * PowerTools.ini